Factorization of network reliability with perfect nodes I: Introduction and statements: Preliminaries

 Each Bernoulli variable is characterized by a parameter $p$ in the $[0,1]$ closed interval and we can write a stochastic graph as $(G, \{p_{e}\}_{e\in E})$ where $G$ is an undirected graph and $p_{e}$ is the parameter of the variable $\Phi(e)$.
-Nodes and edges of $G$ will be denoted by $V(G)$ and $E(G)$ respectively.

 \begin{defi} A state $\mathcal{E}$ of the graph $G=(V,E)$ is a function $\mathcal{E}: E\rightarrow \{0, 1\}$.
 An edge $e$ will be called operative if $\mathcal{E}(e)=1$ and will be called non-operative otherwise. \end{defi}